 Happiness is when the mind, body and spirit unite.

-I have no goals to accumulate thousands of followers, sell products or make money.
-My goal is to keep track of my recipes and to share them with others.
-Changing my blog to my name was easy enough when someone asked for a recipe (beats handwriting it).
+My goal with my blog is not to accumulate thousands of followers, sell products or make money.
+My goal is to keep track of recipes for myself and to share them whit others.
+I do believe that food is love and brings happiness.

 Welcome to my simple namesake blog.